 - Conferences: Teachers and/or parents may request a conference at any time throughout the school year with teachers and/or administration.
-Teachers are not permitted to conference one on one with parents. - FACTS Family Portal (grades K to 8): Provides online access to student's academic progress through the Parent Portal.
-Teachers upload and post grades to assist parents in remaining informed of their student's progress. - Report Card and Progress Reports: Report cards are issued at the end of each trimester for students in grades PreK through 8.
+Teachers may ask other staff to join in the conference. - FACTS (grades K to 8): Family Portal provides online access to student's academic progress through the Parent Portal.
+Teachers upload and post grades to assist parents in remaining informed of their students' progress. - Report Card and Progress Reports: Report cards are issued at the end of each trimester for students in grades PreK through 8.
 Halfway through each trimester, progress reports are sent home for parents to view, sign, and return to school.
 Additionally, student progress may be monitored continuously through Family Portal.
 See the grading scale below.
 The grades for each period are based on different forms of assessment, such as daily work assignments, projects, and tests.
 Reports will be delivered electronically for the first and second trimester and mailed after the third trimester.
 Financial holds may affect the receipt of report cards in a timely manner.